ElSacho/ElSacho.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Finished second on the [hackathon from QuantumBlack](assets/img/quantumBlack.png)  !
+Finished second on an [hackathon from QuantumBlack](assets/img/quantumBlack.png)  !